Update: AWESOME NEWS!

 They exchange your personal details for a price list…

 Hey, Housesimple, here’s an ingenious idea for you: how about you stop holding your fucking price list hostage!!

-Somehow – the Lord only knows how – they miraculously managed to find enough space to host their prices once you ‘Create an ad’ (by handing over your personal details!).
+Somehow – the Lord only knows how – they miraculously managed to find enough space to list their prices once you ‘Create an ad’ (by handing over your personal details!).
 Incredible.

 I’m going to give Housesimple the benefit of doubt; I’m going to assume there’s a super smart psychological explanation for why their prices aren’t on the front-end of the website; something to do with marketing strategies or some crap.
 Maybe there’s a proven success rate after making some poor schmuck work so hard to gain clarity on the pricing, that they simply surrender due to exhaustion.
 “MAKE IT STOP, JUST TAKE MY MONEY.
 TAKE IT!!”

-But the reality is, I don’t give a flying shit about marketing psychology if it encourages fees to be hidden behind locked doors, and I’m truly scared that someone green-lighted, what I believe to be, dog-turd user-experience.
+But the reality is, I don’t give a flying shit about marketing psychology if it encourages fees to be hidden behind locked doors, and I’m truly scared that someone green-lighted such dog-turd user-experience.